scionproto/scion/doc/index.rst

 * :doc:`tutorials/deploy`: Follow step by step instructions and see what a running SCION network could look like.

+* :doc:`tutorials/registry`: How to use the SCION Registry.

 Developer Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^